-Asset classes may have included but were not limited to developed markets sovereigns, developed markets investment grade corporate securities, developed markets high yield corporate securities, Emerging Markets sovereigns and Emerging Markets corporate securities.
+Asset classes may have included but were not limited to developed markets sovereigns, developed markets investment grade corporate securities, developed markets high yield corporate securities and Emerging Markets securities.
+The sub-fund had however, sought to invest primarily in securities issued in developed markets.